apache/systemds/README.md

 ## Building SystemML

 SystemML is built using [Apache Maven](http://maven.apache.org/).
-SystemML will build on Windows, Linux, or MacOS.
+SystemML will build on Windows, Linux, or MacOS and requires Maven 3 and Java 7 (or higher).
 To build SystemML, run:

     mvn clean package